-The problem is: what the heck do you say?
-It really was a “great job.”
-It exceeded standards.
-There’s nothing to really correct.
+The problem is: what the heck do you say when it really was a “Great Job?”

 - What part did you enjoy the most?